-- Doing noise reduction in camera can lead to losing signals from faint stars that will be hidden in the noise.
-Even some bright stars can sometimes be rendered quite dim after using inbuilt noise reduction feature.
+- Doing noise reduction in-camera can lead to losing signals from faint stars that will be hidden in the noise.
+Even some bright stars can sometimes be rendered quite dim after using an inbuilt noise reduction feature.
 This is because the camera perceives these tiny spots as being noise – basically, noise reduction kills the fine details in your star or astro images.

 - Noise reduction increases processor activity causing internal heat in your camera

 - You lose a lot of imaging time waiting for the camera to process the noise reduction process.
 In fact, it takes twice as long or sometimes, even more, to get your images taken.
 For example, if your exposure is for 20 seconds, the camera takes another 20 seconds or more to process the image after the exposure time, when noise reduction is turned on and this is because the camera takes two exposures instead of one as discussed above.
 It depends on cameras and some older cameras may even take a lot of time to process the images.

 - When shooting for star trails, this delay in processing time for noise reduction will lead to huge breaks in star trails.

 The best thing to do is, have high iso noise reduction to normal and turn off long exposure noise reduction for jpeg images.
 This will still consume some time while processing your images and is not recommended when you shoot star trails.